danielabar/meblog/src/markdown/they-dont-all-have-to-be-activerecord-models.md

 ## Conclusion

 This post has demonstrated how to use Active Model in a Rails application when the form presented to the user does not exactly match what should be persisted in the database.
 We just scratched the surface of what's available from the ActiveModel module with regards to validation.
 Be sure to check out the [Active Model Basics Rails Guides](https://guides.rubyonrails.org/active_model_basics.html) to learn about all the available features.

-## TODO
-* link CRUD to good definition, wikipedia if exists
-* link to few other courses I've taken with example other domains
-* create some visual showing UI of Article with title and body, Model with the same fields, and database table with same fields
-* create similar visual for Customer model showing `age` field in UI does not exist in database but need to perform validations on it.